CLM Market Report 2026: What Gartner, Forrester, and IDC Say

 Key differences from Gartner:

-- Forrester tends to include fewer vendors per Wave (typically 10-15 rather than Gartner's 15-20)
+- Forrester tends to include fewer vendors per Wave than Gartner includes in a Magic Quadrant

 - The evaluation criteria weight innovation and strategy more heavily